samwell-ho/openpgp-ca/doc/src/bridging.md

 As above, we export the public key of the CA at `alpha.org` that now includes the certification we just created:

-`$ openpgp-ca -d beta.oca bridge export openpgp-ca@alpha.org > alpha.signed`
+`$ openpgp-ca -d beta.oca bridge export openpgp-ca@alpha.org > alpha-ca.signed`

-As above, this key - including our newly created certification - now needs to be published, e.g. on a WKD server at `alpha.org` - or using Keylist.
+As above, this key - including our newly created certification - now needs to be published, e.g. on the WKD server at `alpha.org` - or using Keylist.

 ## Part 5: Import all keys into Alice's GnuPG environment, confirm authentication

-Now we import all of the keys we exported above to see how the bridge will look from a user's point of view.
+Now we import all of the keys from above into a GnuPG environment, to see how the bridge looks from a user's point of view.
 We do this from `alice@alpha.org`'s perspectice.

 ### Setting up a GnuPG test environment